-This project was started as a student research project, funded by the Friends of the Christchurch Botanic Gardens and University of Canterbury.
-Last year, mistletoe was seeded throughout the gardens, and 33 plants have established.
+In 2016, the project was started as student research, funded by the Friends of the Christchurch Botanic Gardens and the University of Canterbury.
+Mistletoe was seeded throughout the Botanic Gardens, and 33 plants have established.